LongJiAn99/PasarGo/README.md

 **System Testing**

-After adding all the features, we ran the webapp and tested to see if meets our requirements of the web app, mainly to:
+After adding all the features, we ran the webapp and tested to see if it meets our requirements of the web app, mainly to:
 1. List a product
 2. Add a wishlist request
 3. Browse through the webapp